encyclopedia of science fiction

 the conflict is heroic, and typically on a large scale

-it is also used nostalgically, and modern space opera may be
+it is also used nostalgically, modern space opera may be

 George Lucas's Star Wars series is among the most popular